p4u/cuckoo-bot/README.md

 `/add dog 0 20:30 Give the dog food`

+And another to call mum only on sunday:

+`/add mum 7 21:00 Call mum`

-Then, let's make it noisy, so it will repeat every 10 minutes until we stop it:
+Then, let's make the dog reminder noisy, so it will repeat every 10 minutes until we stop it:

 `/noisy dog 10`